 Recurrent dream: blades-down, scissors drop from the ceiling, rattling & hissing.
 Impale the cherry nightstand, down comforter, my Land’s End bathrobe.
 I crouch in the tub, rocking to the sound of hail.
 Open my thigh—blood a rusty penny melting on my tongue.

-I get an Alabama divorce.
-He signs the papers & hauls his Titliest clubs, Lazy Boy, & mahogany desk back to Illinois.
+I get a Nevada divorce.
+He signs the papers & hauls his Titliest clubs, La-Z-Boy, & mahogany desk back to Illinois.
 Parting words: The cat stays with you.
-I never liked him.
-I keep Moot, the crystal, & the condo.
-Start selling the scissors on E-Bay
+I get Moot, the crystal, & the condo.
+Start selling the scissors on E-Bay, box by box.